-Regular exercise has a positive effect on many of the body’s systems, and can reduce the risk for chronic disease.
+Regular exercise has a positive effect on many of the body’s systems and can reduce the risk of chronic disease.

 Regular exercise can:

-- Decrease the risk for type II diabetes by improving insulin sensitivity.
+- Decrease the risk of type II diabetes by improving insulin sensitivity.

 - Reduce triglyceride levels and increase good (HDL) cholesterol levels.

-- Reduce the risk for heart disease by lowering resting blood pressure.
+- Reduce the risk of heart disease by lowering resting blood pressure.

 Studies suggest that people who engage in moderate exercise 5 times per week are 50 times less likely to suffer a cardiac event.